 Cognitive & Brain Science Students

-Stephanie Saltzmann is a second year graduate student in the Cognitive and Brain Sciences program in the Beck Visual Cognition Lab.
-She received her Bachelor of Science degree in Psychology with a minor in Sociology from Louisiana State University.
-Her research interests include visual memory and attention with a specific interest in eye movements.
-Outside of school, Stephanie enjoys reading comic books, cycling, and watching movies.
+Brandon Eich is a third-year student in the Cognitive and Brain Sciences program in the Beck Visual Cognition Lab.
+He received his Bachelor of Science degree in Psychology from University of Missouri St. Louis.
+His research interests include visual memory and attention with a specific interest in how visual attention is captured and used during different cognitive tasks.
+Outside of school, Brandon enjoys playing Frisbee Golf, hiking, and playing with his dog Misha.

 Commitment to Diversity

 We encourage applications from individuals with diverse racial, ethnic, and/or cultural backgrounds.
 Baton Rouge is a racially diverse city and our work in the greater Baton Rouge community allows us to provide clinical services to and conduct research with racially diverse individuals in our community.
 We take great pride in this diversity.
 Furthermore, our program is deeply committed to fostering a learning environment that supports cultural and individual differences and diversity.
 Additionally, “Diversity is fundamental to LSU's mission and the University is committed to creating and maintaining a living and learning environment that embraces individual difference.
 Cultural inclusion is of highest priority” (see entire LSU Diversity Statement).